-These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board and the or orations ct .
+These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board and the Corporations Act 2001.
 Starpharma Holdings Limited is a for-profit entity for the purpose of preparing the financial statements.

-i om liance with IFRS
+(i) Compliance with IFRS